Wider topics: policy summaries

 In 2021 the FCA proposed ‘a new Consumer Duty’, a reformed regulatory structure to tackle consumer harms.
 The FCA highlights harms such as exploiting consumers’ behavioural biases, offering products that do not meet consumer needs, discouraging consumers from leaving unsuitable products or services, and poor customer service.

 The FCA published final rules for the Consumer Duty in 2022.
-They came into force in July 2023 for products and services open to new business, and will be in force for closed products and services from 31 July 2024.
+They came into force in July 2023 for products and services open to new business, and from 31 July 2024 for closed products and services.

 IFoA view on Consumer Duty